vchat-meme-blip/polymarket-cafe/FEATURES.md

 -   **Bet Slip:**
     -   When your agent uses its `propose_bet` tool, the suggestion appears here with its full analysis.
 You can place the simulated bet with a single click, which is then recorded in the database.

 ---

+## Advanced AI & Tool Capabilities

+Your virtual companion is now more intelligent and transparent than ever, equipped with a suite of powerful tools and a new thought process.

+-   **Transparent Thought Process:** Before taking action on a complex query, your agent will explain its reasoning and plan directly in the chat within a collapsible UI element.
+You'll see exactly which tools it intends to use and why, giving you unprecedented insight into its decision-making without cluttering the conversation.
+-   **Live Web Research:** Agents can now perform live, deep-dive web research on any topic using the **Firecrawl API**.
+It can synthesize information from multiple articles into unique, actionable alpha.
+-   **Expanded Toolset:** Your agent's capabilities have been expanded to include:
+    -   **Advanced Market Search:** The `search_markets` tool can now sort by `id` (most recent) or `volume`.
+    -   **Detailed Market Data:** `get_market_details` allows the agent to pull comprehensive, real-time data for a specific market after an initial search.
+    -   **Market Sentiment Analysis:** `get_market_comments` lets the agent read and analyze public comments on any Polymarket market.
+    -   **Whale Watching:** `get_trader_positions` allows the agent to look up the recent activity of top traders.
+    -   **Task Management:** `get_my_tasks` gives the agent self-awareness of its own assigned objectives.
+    -   **Intel Recall:** `get_intel_by_id` enables the agent to retrieve specific intel from its memory bank for focused analysis.

+---